 - You can make a list of properties that interest you and make appointments to see them in person

-- Listings that are not on the market or pending listings that are about to hit the market
+Listings that are not on the market or pending listings that are about to hit the market.

 Step By Step House Shopping Process Consulting With Real Estate Agent

 A real estate agent is a licensed real estate professional who can help you with the following:

-- Advice you on how to make your real estate offer
+- Advice buyers on how to make their real estate offer

 Making The Real Estate Purchase Offer

-After you have visited multiple homes and found your dream home, it is time to make a real estate purchase offer on the property.
+After home buyers have visited multiple homes and found their dream home, it is time to make a real estate purchase offer on the property.

 - The real estate purchase contract consists of conditions